geerlingguy/ansible-for-devops/dynamic-inventory/digitalocean/README.md

 # DigitalOcean Example for Ansible

-Chapter 7 of [Ansible for DevOps](https://www.ansiblefordevops.com/) contains details and examples for using Ansible to provision and dynamically work with DigitalOcean droplets.
+[Ansible for DevOps](https://www.ansiblefordevops.com/) contains details and examples for using Ansible to provision and dynamically work with DigitalOcean droplets.

 ## Dynamic Inventory and Provisioning